magpylib/magpylib/docs/_pages/page_01_introduction.md

 src1 = magpy.magnet.Cuboid((0,0,1), (1,1,1), (2,0,0))
 src2 = src1.copy(position=(-2,0,0))
 col = src1 + src2

 col.move(np.linspace((0,0,0), (0,2,0), 30))
 col.rotate_from_angax(np.linspace(0, 180, 30), 'y')

 col.show(animation=True, style_path_show=False, backend='plotly')
 ```

-Here we have used the powerful `backend='plotly'` graphic library to animate the path.
-Notice also, that when Magpylib objects are added up they will form a collection.
-Similarly objects can be subtracted from a Collection.

-To better understand the capabilities and usefulness of the `Collection` class consider to study **EXAMPLE_COLLECTION_MANIPULATION** and **EXAMPLE_COMPOUND**.

-(docu-field-computation)=
+Here the Plotly graphic backend is used to animate the path.
+It should be noted that collections have their own `style` attributes.
+Their paths are displayed in `show` and all children are automatically given their parent color.
+More insights on the collection compound functionality is provided in the example gallery {ref}`examples-collections-compound`.

+(intro-field-computation)=

 ## Magnetic field computation